Vigneshpalan/Dynamic-pricing-using-Convex-optimization-GRU-Hybrid-models-/README.md

 - Train and evaluate models using **RMSE** and **R² Score**
 - Predict on **simulated data**
 - Apply **optimization** to recommend future prices
-- Visualize predictions, revenue, and optimal pricing via **Gradio UI**
+- Visualize predictions, revenue, and optimal pricing via **Streamlit**
 - Practical use case of **price elasticity and revenue modeling**

 ---